 Diesel fuel quality varies by location depending on the nature of the crude oil and refining practices used to make it.
 AMSOIL diesel fuel additives are designed to address variations in diesel fuel quality.

 Diesel fuel is any liquid fuel used in a diesel engine.
 The most common type is a specific fraction distillate of petroleum fuel oil often called petro diesel to distinguish it from non-petroleum alternatives, including biodiesel, biomass-to-liquid (BTL) or gas-to-liquid (GTL) diesel.

 Diesel fuel is heavier and oilier than other types of fuel.
 It has a complex chemical structure with many different compounds.
 Compared to gasoline, diesel evaporates more slowly and features higher energy density (approximately 147,000 BTUs/gal. vs. approximately 125,000 BTUs/gal. for gasoline).
-Increased fuel efficiency is one reason diesel vehicles continue gaining favor in the U.S.
+Increased fuel efficiency is one benefit many diesels owners cite when opting for a diesel vehicle.

 Ultra-Low-Sulfur Diesel Fuel (ULSD)

 Hydro-treating, a refining process that removes sulfur, produces ULSD, which became widely available in the U.S. in 2006.

 ULSD is diesel fuel with no more than 15 ppm sulfur.
 Environmental Protection Agency (EPA) requirements dictated that ULSD comprise 80% of the highway diesel fuel in the U.S. The percentage increased to 100% in 2010.